Fr75s/kdenlive-title-gen/commands.md

 Ignores the next content block, if it exists.
 This will make it not appear in the video, and a `.kdenlivetitle` will not be created for this block.

+Any other commands next to this ignore will act upon the next non-ignored block.

 ## modifiers

-Modifiers are instructions that are appended to content blocks.
+Modifiers are instructions that are appended to content blocks or section headers.
 They can be placed anywhere within a content block, as long as they are within their own line.
 Placing more than one modifier in a line will ignore all but the first modifier.
 Modifiers must be added to blocks which already contain content; standalone modifiers (or modifiers attached to commands) will result in an error.
 More than one modifier can be placed in a single block.

 Modifiers are specified with their keyword in double curly brackets (`{{}}`).
 Parameters for modifiers are passed in a single parentheses (`()`) after the curly brackets.